tristantreb/CF-ML-models/README.md

-# Machine learning models for CF - PhD and MSc thesis
+# Machine learning models for CF
-The project continues as part of a PhD.

-# MSc Thesis readme - as submitted on September 2022

-Thesis title: Bayesian inference with Expectation Maximisation for the characterisation of antibiotic treatment recovery in Cystic Fibrosis
+Project 1: Bayesian inference with Expectation Maximisation for the characterisation of antibiotic treatment recovery in Cystic Fibrosis

-Side project title: Estimation of the variability in Cystic Fibrosis patient’s FEV1 lung function measurements
+Project 2: Estimation of the variability in Cystic Fibrosis patient’s FEV1 lung function measurements

 Hosted at the University of Cambridge

 ## Documentation
-The code documentation is available [here](https://tristantreb.github.io/master_thesis_CF_ML/).
+The code documentation is available [here](https://tristantreb.github.io/CF_ML_models/).

 ## Repository structure
 ```